 This scenario fails the three tests because food and beverages must not be directly related to amusement or social events.
 Although the conference is work related, the hospitality suite is purely a "social event."
 Therefore, food and beverages may not be provided with grant funds.

 Unallowable-Event A includes 200 participants.
-Food and beverages are requested for event B, which directly relates to event A, but includes only a small percentage of the 200 participants from event A. Thus, food and beverage costs at event B are unallowable since attendance at the event is not mandatory for all participants from events A and B.
+Food and beverages are requested for event B, which directly relates to event A, but includes only a small percentage of the 200 participants from event A. Thus, food and beverage costs at event B are unallowable since attendance at the event is not mandatory for all participants from event A.

 Allowable-If the purpose of event B is to discuss or work on topics unrelated to event A, food and beverage costs may be allowable for event B.

 Federal funds are governed by the "cost principles" of OMB.
 Cost principles are the Federal rules that determine the extent of reimbursement of grant expenses.
 Generally, allowable costs include costs that are reasonable and necessary for the successful completion of the project.
 Unallowable costs include, but are not limited to, costs directly related to entertainment or to the purchase of alcohol.
 The cost principles are outlined in Part I, Chapter 2 of this Guide.